-Digimag Journal is an interdisciplinary online publication seeking high-standard articles and reviews that focus on the impact of the last technological and scientific developments on art, design, communication and creativity.
-Following the former Digimag Magazine, it is based on international call for papers on given subjects and provides readers with comprehensive accounts of the latest advancements in the international digital art and culture scene.
+Digimag Journal is an online publication seeking articles, interviews and essays that focus on the impact of the technological and scientific research on art, design and contemporary culture.
+Digimag Journal is based on international call for papers on given subjects and provides readers with comprehensive accounts of the latest advancements in the international digital art and culture scene.

 ISSUE 79 / SUMMER 2018